 Our focus is on the prevention of oral disease, and we are passionate about educating our clients so they can have a healthy mouth and body!

 We provide personalized dental hygiene care, in-office and take-home teeth whitening, custom sports guards and much more!
 Check out our "Services" page for a full list of what we do!

 Sparkling Smiles is owned and operated by Teri Perkins (Teri Thurber) in Fredericton, NB.
-She is a registered dental hygienist and a graduate of Oulton College.
-Having worked in the dental field for 7 years, Teri was ready for a change.
+She is a registered dental hygienist and graduated from Oulton College in 2012.
 She feels gratified to provide an alternative and affordable way for people to access dental hygiene care.
 Her aim is to build lasting relationships with her clients, by nurturing them in a welcoming, calm environment.

-In her free time, Teri enjoys spending time with her husband Leigh and son Ozzy doing anything outdoors.
+In her free time, Teri enjoys spending time with her husband Leigh, son Ozzy, and cats Sandy and Taco.
 In the summers she can be found camping, exploring new trails with her family on their mountain bikes, or building sand castles and enjoying some relaxing time at the beach.